EighteenZi/rocksdb_wiki/How-to-backup-RocksDB?.md

 This simple example will create a backup of your DB in "/tmp/rocksdb_backup".

 Backups are normally incremental (see `BackupableDBOptions::share_table_files`).
-You can create a new backup with `CreateNewBackup()` and only the new data will be copied to backup directory (for more details on what gets copied, see [Under the hood](https://github.com/facebook/rocksdb/wiki/How-to-backup-RocksDB%3F#under-the-hood)).
+You can create a new backup with `BackupEngine::CreateNewBackup()` and only the new data will be copied to backup directory (for more details on what gets copied, see [Under the hood](https://github.com/facebook/rocksdb/wiki/How-to-backup-RocksDB%3F#under-the-hood)).

-Once you have some backups saved, you can issue `GetBackupInfo()` call to get a list of all backups together with information on timestamp of the backup and the size (please note that sum of all backups' sizes is bigger than the actual size of the backup directory because some data is shared by multiple backups).
+Once you have some backups saved, you can issue `BackupEngine::GetBackupInfo()` call to get a list of all backups together with information on timestamp of the backup and the size (please note that sum of all backups' sizes is bigger than the actual size of the backup directory because some data is shared by multiple backups).
 Backups are identified by their always-increasing IDs.

-When `VerifyBackups()` is called, it checks the file sizes in the backup directory against the sizes of the corresponding files in the db directory.
+When `BackupEngine::VerifyBackups()` is called, it checks the file sizes in the backup directory against the original sizes of the corresponding files in the db directory.
 However, we do not verify checksums since it would require reading all the data.
-Note that the only valid use case for `VerifyBackups()` is invoking it on a backup engine after that same engine was used for creating backup(s).
+Note that the only valid use case for `BackupEngine::VerifyBackups()` is invoking it on a backup engine after that same engine was used for creating backup(s) because it uses state captured during backup time.

 Checksums are always stored separately for any backed up file (including sst, log, and etc), and file size is embedded in filename when multiple databases share a single backup directory (see `Options::share_files_with_checksum`).
 These attributes uniquely identify files that can come from multiple RocksDB instances.